 Jeff Fromm: The key part is there’s a functional benefit, as you pointed out, and there’s a small price premium, although in the world of a Unilever getting a 10% price premium over a brand is strongest Tide, not so small.
 But that assumes you’re actually getting credit for your purpose, which in the case of Seventh Generation, they probably do.
 There are plenty of brands that fail to get credit for their purpose too.

 John Jantsch: A lot of my listeners are small business owners.
-So far we’ve talked about really giant businesses, but I think it goes down to the the plumber or the restaurant or the local restaurant.
-I think that that people get behind things because of maybe what they think it stands for.
+So far we’ve talked about really giant businesses, but I think it goes down to the plumber or the restaurant or the local restaurant.
+I think that people get behind things because of maybe what they think it stands for.

 John Jantsch: And I’ll give you a really obscure example.
 Our listeners won’t know this, but you might.
 There’s a little, there’s a little bar cafe in Kansas City in Westport called Ca Va, and I’ll give them a great shout out.
 They serve primarily, if not exclusively, French champagne.
 I think you can actually get other drinks there, but that’s their thing.
 And it’s very dark.
 It’s very French.
 It has a vibe, and I think that in some cases what they’re trying to do is bring that to the world, bring that experience to the world.
 I feel like that’s a purpose.

 Jeff Fromm: Yeah.
 It meets some definitions of purpose.
-The one that we put forward in the book was around societal benefit and we also added that even though purpose is a noun, metaphorically, purpose needs to be a verb.
+The one that we put forward in the book was around societal benefit and we also added that even though the purpose is a noun, metaphorically, purpose needs to be a verb.

 Jeff Fromm: It would not meet the standard we put forward in the book.
 That doesn’t mean they don’t have a reason for existing like Glossier, like Amazon, or like other businesses, but they have a clear reason for being.
 I’m not that familiar with this particular fine establishment, and it seems, it seems like when I need to get to.